Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Dimensionality Reduction

 Moreover, this comparison certainly motivates that dimensionality reduction is particularly suitable to apply if one does not expect small values of $\overline{\alpha}$ anyways.
 Recall that $\overline{\alpha}$ is usually small if the kernel $K$ is very smooth and the dimension is not too large.
 Especially for large dimensions, one could expect high values of $\overline{\alpha}$, and thus not much is lost when applying dimensionality reduction, which basically leads to $\alpha = 1$.
 This intuition is consistent with the numerical results in Section \ref{sec:examples}, where Figure \ref{fig:case1and2} shows that utilizing PCA for dimensionality reduction leads to notable improvements for $C^0$ or $C^2$ kernels, while this is not (or less so) the case for the Gaussian kernel, which is $C^\infty$.

-The two-step procedure described has another interesting possibility.
+The two-step procedure has another interesting advantage.
 Consider the case where more $X$-sample points are given compared to $(X, Y)$ sample pairs, which is a situation frequently observed in semi-supervised learning settings.
 Then, the error bounds for the PCA map can use all $X$ samples, even though the function estimation can only use the pairs.
 This can improve the overall estimates of the whole procedure.

-Let $m > n$ and additional $m - n$ many $X$-samples $X_{n+1}, \dots, X_{m}$ be given and we consider the case where the PCA map is estimated using all $m$ many $X$-samples. \begin{theorem} With the setting and notation of Theorem \ref{thm:overallerror}, it holds
+Let $m > n$ and additional $m - n$ many $X$-samples $X_{n+1}, \dots, X_{m}$ be given and we consider the case where the PCA map is estimated using all $m$ many $X$-samples. \begin{theorem} With the setting and notation of Theorem \ref{thm:overallerror}, granting additionally that Assumption \ref{ass:alphabeta} holds for $\tilde{\rho}$, we have with probability $(1-\eta)$ with respect to $\rho^{\otimes m}$ that